CiaranMcB/GlobalDiaryApplication/README.md

 # INSERT IMAGE OF LOGIN

 2. ENTRIES
 - When the user logins to the app, they are presented with the entry overview, which will show all previous entries the user has made.
-The UI design also
-- allows the user to select which section they would like to enter next; these sections include settings, calendar, and create entry.
-We recommend the
-- The user begins with the create entry section.
+- The UI design also allows the user to select which section they would like to enter next; these sections include settings, calendar, and create entry.
+We recommend  the user begins with the create entry section.

 # INSERT IMAGE OF ENTRIES

 3. CREATE ENTRY
 - This page allows the user to upload their diary entries.
-The user is given a selection of options on this page, which include the following: enter text, add an
+The user is given a selection of options on this page, which include the following: enter text, add an image,Add mood and audio.
-- image,
-- Add mood and audio.
 Enter text allows the user to enter some text to describe their daily experiences.
-Add Image allows the user to add an image to their diary
-- entries to show activities or moments that just can't be described in words.
-Adding mood allows users to reflect on how that day made them feel and makes
+- Add Image allows the user to add an image to their diary entries to show activities or moments that just can't be described in words.
+Adding mood allows users to reflect on how that day made them feel and makes looking back on entries quite easy as they know which entries had been good and which had been bad.
-- looking back on entries quite easy as they know which entries had been good and which had been bad.
-Finally, to add audio functionality, we were, unfortunately,
+- Finally, to add audio functionality, we were, unfortunately, unable to fully add this functionality within the given time frame.
-- unable to fully add this functionality within the given time frame.
-That being said, this part was for the days when the user doesn't feel like writing in the
-- entries and would like to simply express their daily experiences in words.
+- That being said, this part was for the days when the user doesn't feel like writing in the entries and would like to simply express their daily experiences in words.

 # INSERT IMAGE OF CREATE ENTRY PAGE

 4. CALENDAR
-- Unfortunately, we didn't have time to implement the functionality on this page either, but this page was intended as a way for users to search diary entries based
+- Unfortunately, we didn't have time to implement the functionality on this page either, but this page was intended as a way for users to search diary entries based on the date they were uploaded
-- on
-- the date they were uploaded

 # INSERT IMAGE OF THE CALENDAR